 Nevada State College recognizes that transition into college is exciting, challenging, and, at times, over- whelming.
 Students who are coming to Nevada State straight from high school have to adjust to the differing expectations and culture of the college.
 At the same time, these students are undergoing the transition from dependence to independence, forming their identities as young adults, and meeting many new people.
 Returning adults must also undergo challenging transitions to meet the demands and rigors of college study.
 Many returning adult students are juggling family, career, caring for older parents, and school.
 Nevada State College is committed to helping students succeed by offering a variety of resources and services to assist with the academic, social, or personal issues that may arise, including those listed below.

-Advisors inform students about NSC major and minor programs, experiential learning opportunities and campus resources.
-Advisors help students to better understand NSC's academic policies, degree requirements, and their progress toward graduation.
-The AAC works in close collaboration with faculty advisors and other departments to provide a quality advising experience for every student.
+Advisors also provide information on NSC minor programs, experiential learning opportunities, and campus resources.
+Advisors help students to better understand NSC's academic policies, degree requirements, and their progress towards graduation.
+The AAC works in close collaboration with Faculty Advisors and other departments to provide a quality advising experience for every student.

-Advisors provide services for students experiencing academic difficulty such as academic warning, probation, and suspension.
+Additionally, Advisors provide support for students in academic difficulty such as academic warning, probation, and suspension.
 Please reference NSC's academic standing policies in the catalog for further information.
-Advisors are also notified by faculty under the Early Alert system on students who are recommended to seek assistance from other student support services.
-Students are urged to consult with their advisor prior to registration for assistance with registration issues and course selection questions.
-For students who have not yet decided on a major, the AAC provides major exploration and guidance.
+In an effort to proactively work with students who are struggling academically, advisors can be notified by faculty members using the NSC Early Alert system if the faculty member believes it is best for the students to seek assistance from other student support services.

 Barnes & Noble College is proud to partner with Nevada State College to manage and operate the campus bookstore.
 Nevada State students will enjoy a campus bookstore that reflects the Nevada State College brand, including a wide selection of school spirit apparel, other technology gadgets, as well as gifts for alumni, friends and family.
 Course materials will be offered in variety of options including rental, digital, used and new formats, ensuring students have access to the options and formats that best suit their needs.